cilium/design-cfps/README.md

 # Getting a design approved

-For a CFP to be considered viable, a Cilium committer needs to aprove it.
-After the approval, the design can be merged.
-A merged design proposal means the proposal is viable to be executed on, but not that there is a 100% chance it will be accepted.
+A CFP can be merged with the approval of one committer.
+A CFP merged as implementable means the proposal is viable to be implemented, but not that there is a 100% chance the code will be accepted.
+Dormant and declined CFPs are also an important part of documentation for the project and should also be merged.

 # Design proposal drift